CrossLangNV/MAD/README.md

 ### Data used for extrinsic evaluation

-Data used for training of our NMT engines can be found here:  <br/>
+Data used for training of our NMT engines, apart from the open source baseline training data described in paper, can be found here:  <br/>
 http://www.crosslang.com/sites/crosslang/files/corpus_en_fr.gz <br/>
 http://www.crosslang.com/sites/crosslang/files/corpus_en_ga.gz <br/>

 They are tab separated files with at each line

 url_src /t url_tgt /t src /t tgt /t BiCleaner_score /t MAD_score